gabrielestefono/curso_typescript/docs/handbook/09 - Modules.md

 Together these allow a non-TypeScript transpiler like Babel, swc or esbuild to know what imports can be safely removed.

-#### ES Module Syntax with CommonJS Behavior
+## ES Module Syntax with CommonJS Behavior

-TypeScript has ES Module syntax which directly correlates to a CommonJS and AMD require.
-Imports using ES Module are for most cases the same as the require from those environments, but this syntax ensures you have a 1 to 1 match in your TypeScript file with the CommonJS output:
+TypeScript has ES Module syntax which directly correlates to a CommonJS and AMD `require`.
+Imports using ES Module are for most cases the same as the `require` from those environments, but this syntax ensures you have a 1 to 1 match in your TypeScript file with the CommonJS output:

 ```ts
 import fs = require("fs");